 Various factors influence the mix of energy sources for electricity generation

 The major factors that have contributed to changes in the U.S. electricity generation mix in recent years are:

 - Declining natural gas prices

 - Implementing federal air pollution emission regulations

 - Meeting state requirements to use more renewable sources

-- Using federal and state financial incentives for renewable resources
+- Using federal and state financial incentives for building new renewable capacity

-The declining price of natural gas has been a major contributor to the rise in natural gas-fired electricity generation and the decline in coal-fired generation since 2008.
+The declining price of natural gas has been a major contributor to the rise in natural gas-fired electricity generation and the decline in coal-fired electricity generation since 2008.
 When natural gas prices are relatively low, high-efficiency, natural gas-fired combined-cycle generators can supply electricity at a lower cost than coal-fired generators.
 Coal-fired power plants then operate less often and earn less revenue, which decreases their profitability and reduces the incentive to invest in new coal-fired generating capacity.
-In addition, natural gas-fired generators, in contrast to coal-fired generators:
+Sustained low natural gas prices encourage development of new natural-gas fired capacity.
+In contrast to coal-fired generators, natural gas-fired generators

 - Can be added in smaller increments to meet grid generating capacity requirements